 Key estimates used in preparing these financial statements primarily include the assessment of impairment and the determination of the fair value of the available-for-sale financial asset based on the traded price of the Capital Notes as disclosed in note 12.
-Key judgements include the classification of the certificate as available-for-sale financial assets and the classification of Perpetual Capital Notes as debt.
+Key judgements include the classification of the certificate as financial assets at fair value through profit or loss and the classification of Perpetual Capital Notes as debt.